Bands of America

+The Bands of America Honor Band will participate in the 2026 Rose Parade on New Year's Day in Pasadena, California.

 History

 Larry McCormick established Marching Bands of America in 1975 as a subsidiary of McCormick's Enterprises, a music education supplies company.
 The goal was to provide a unique education and performance opportunity for music students nationwide.
 In 1976, Marching Bands of America hosted the first annual Summer Workshop and Festival on the campus of University of Wisconsin–Whitewater.
 Included in the program was the first Grand National Championship, whose inaugural champions were Kosciusko (Mississippi) and Live Oak (California) high schools.
 From 1980 onward, Grand National Championships were hosted in November.
 The Summer Workshop and Festival was relaunched as the Summer National Championships, which continued until 1989.

 In 1983, Marching Bands of America was spun-off by McCormick's as Bands of America, Inc. L. Scott McCormick, son of founder Larry McCormick, was named CEO of the new Bands of America in 1985.
 In 1988, Bands of America was awarded tax-exempt status, retroactive to 1984.
 The Student Leadership Workshop began as part of the Summer Workshop and Festival in 1988, which was relaunched as the annual Summer Symposium in 1990.
 In 1992, the Summer Band Symposium became a resident program at Illinois State University.
-The symposium has since been hosted by Indiana University and Ball State University.
+The symposium has since been hosted at Ball State University.

 Bands of America began a recurring program of honor ensembles in 1992.
 The Honor Band of America's first performance was at the 1992 National Concert Band Festival established by Bands of America to rekindle the "concert band tradition in America as exemplified by the National Band Contest in the 1930s."
 The Honor Orchestra of America premiered at the National Concert Band Festival in 2005, launching the Orchestra of America program.

 In 2006, Bands of America merged with the Music for All Foundation, a music education advocacy organization.
 Bands of America became a subsidiary of Music For All, and its flagship program, with L. Scott McCormick becoming the combined organization's CEO.
 Other programs operated by Bands of America, such as Orchestra and Honor Band of America, have been operated directly by Music for All since 2007.

 Yamaha Corporation has been a corporate sponsor and presenting partner of Bands of America since 2003.